how to become a neurologist

 Table of Contents

 The practice of neurology mixes medical and psychiatric techniques.
 It comprehends how nervous system malfunctions happen, the symptoms, and their treatment.
-Neurology is now a sought-after discipline for recent medical graduates.
-It integrates surgery, providing a wealth of prospects.
-So, let us get started and learn about the stages of becoming a Neurologist.
+In order to become a neurologist in India, one must complete a series of educational steps and practical training.
+The general components include medical school, postgraduate degrees in neurology with practical training components, and then residency and/or fellowship training experience.
+So, let us learn about the stages of becoming a Neurologist.

 What is Neurology?